Skip to content

 Stopping the spread of child sexual abuse material

-It may be surprising to learn that the very platforms we use to connect withwith our friends and family are also used by bad actors to create and share child sexual abuse material.
-They too form tight-knit communities, where they facilitate the creation and trade of this abuse content.
+It may be confusing to learn that the very platforms we use to connect with our friends and family are also used by perpetrators to create and share child sexual abuse material.
+Online, they are able to form tight-knit communities where they facilitate the creation and trade of child sexual abuse material.

 What is CSAM?

-But first, what exactly is CSAM?
-Child sexual abuse material (CSAM), is legally known as child pornography in the U.S. and refers to any content that depicts sexually explicit activities involving a child.
-Visual depictions include photographs, videos, live streaming, and digital or computer generated images, including AI-generated content, indistinguishable from an actual minor.
+But what exactly is child sexual abuse material, or CSAM?
+Child sexual abuse material is legally known as child pornography in the U.S. and refers to any content that depicts sexually explicit activities involving a child.
+Visual depictions include photographs, videos, live streaming, and digital or computer-generated images, including AI-generated content, indistinguishable from an actual minor.
 The emergence of generative AI broadens the scope to include AI-adaptations of original content, the sexualization of benign images of children, and fully AI-generated CSAM.

-In 2004, 450,000 files of suspected CSAM were reported in the U.S. By 2023, that number had skyrocketed to more than 104 million files.
+How big a crisis is child sexual abuse material online?
+In 2004, 450,000 files of suspected CSAM were reported in the U.S. By 2024 that number had skyrocketed to more than 61 million files.
+That’s more than 100 files being reported each minute.
 The internet simply makes it too easy to produce and disseminate this horrific content.

 How does revictimization occur?

-Even after a child victim has been rescued from active, hands-on abuse, photos and videos of their abuse often circulate online and continue the cycle of trauma.
+Even after a child victim has been removed from active, hands-on abuse, photos and videos of their abuse can circulate online and continue the cycle of trauma.

-Survivors of CSAM may have their abuse shared thousands and tens of thousands of times a year.
+Survivors of CSAM may have their abuse shared tens of thousands of times a year.
 Each time the content is shared, the victim is abused again.

 How does Thorn’s technology stop the cycle of abuse?

-At Thorn, we developed our industry solution Safer to halt the spread of CSAM.
-The advanced technology solution empowers tech platforms to detect, review, and report CSAM at scale.
+At Thorn, we developed Safer, our purpose-built solution, to empower tech platforms to detect, review, and report CSAM at scale.

 Safer identifies known and previously reported CSAM through its hashing and matching capabilities.
-It also detects previously unknown CSAM through its predictive AI/ML image and video classifiers.
-Finding this novel abuse material is critical — it helps alert investigators to active abuse situations so victims can be removed from harm.
-Supporting these actions as well, Thorn is currently working on new technology that aims to identify potentially harmful conversations related to child sexual abuse to stop harm before it starts.
-Safer arms teams with a proactive solution for finding CSAM and reporting it to authorities.
+It also detects unknown suspected CSAM through its predictive AI image and video classifiers.
+Finding this unreported abuse material is critical as it helps alert investigators to active abuse situations so victims can be removed from harm.
+Thorn has also released technology that identifies potentially harmful conversations related to child sexual abuse to stop harm before it starts.
+Safer arms Trust and Safety teams with a proactive solution for finding CSAM and reporting it to authorities.

-By fighting CSAM on their platforms, companies not only protect their users and children, but also break that cycle of revictimization.
+By fighting CSAM on their platforms, technology companies can protect children and also break that cycle of revictimization.

-To date, Thorn has helped the tech industry detect and flag for removal more than 5 million child sexual abuse files from the internet.
+To date, Thorn has helped the tech industry detect and flag for removal almost 6.5 million child sexual abuse files from the internet.
+In 2024 alone, Safer detected more than 4 million files of suspected CSAM across tech platforms — making a tangible impact on the lives of children and survivors.

 The companies we partner with range from small platforms to some of the world’s largest household digital names.